How can I ensure that I am invited to interview?

-Approximately 1 week after completing Step one of the admissions process (OUAC Application) applicants receive an e-mail from Enrolment Services with their JOINid number as well as instructions on how it activate it and access "Status Check".
-The online "Status Check" is updated every few days so applicants can monitor their application status throughout all steps of the admissions process (OUAC, Supplemental, Reference assessment and letter, Letter of Verification).
+Approximately 1-2 weeks after completing Step one of the admissions process (OUAC Application) applicants receive an e-mail from the Admissions and Outreach Office with their JOINid number as well as instructions on how to activate it and access "Status Check".
+The online "Status Check" is updated every few days so applicants can monitor their application status throughout all steps of the admissions process (OUAC application, Supplemental Application, 3 Reference Forms, WES assessment - if applicable).

 Please note: with the large volume of documents that arrives in the final weeks of the admission process, there is a backlog of documents to be updated.
 It may take a couple of weeks for your Status Check to accurately reflect your documents.

-My health care experience is from outside of Canada, can my reference letter and assessment form be completed by my supervisor of this experience?
+My health care experience is from outside of Canada, can my reference form be completed by my supervisor of this experience?

 Yes.
 Please make sure the letter is either in English, or has been translated into English.
 The referee should be in a position to make reasonable statements concerning the applicant's character, personal qualities and academic capabilities.
 Referees may not be members of the applicant's family, nor have received healthcare from the applicant.
 There is no requirement that says the referee must comment on clinical experience in Canada.

 How will I know if my supplemental application has been received?